 Before going to his studio, he showed me around Wajima, and during the car ride, we heard about the damage caused by the earthquake.
 His studio and house somehow managed not to get major damage, however, the Urushi works, completed through various processes in cooperation with many artisans, were significantly impacted.
 Many artisans could not work, leading to considerable expenses.
 He even purchased a house for his staff.

-His studio is located in a villa area rich in nature in Wajima on the Noto Peninsula.
+His studio is located in a vacation home area rich in nature in Wajima on the Noto Peninsula.
 There was no air conditioning, which made it tough in the humid Japanese summer, but the cold barley tea that his wife served was so delicious that I immediately asked for a second glass.
 Drinking the cold tea helped cool down my body.

 While his assistant worked silently, I asked him various questions about Kanshitsu.
 When I touched his work, it felt very light and warm, evoking the same feeling I get when I touch something precious.
 I placed an order for some of his pieces to be sent to me later, as he hadn’t been able to keep up with production.